What are Missouri’s Seat Belt Laws in 2024?

-Below we discuss Missouri’s seat belt laws as of 2022, including who must wear one and why every person should put on a seat belt when traveling in the Show-Me State.
+Below, we discuss Missouri’s seat belt laws as of 2024, including who must wear one and why every person should put on a seat belt when traveling in the State.

 Currently, Missouri’s seat belt laws require the following:

-- Children above 8 and under 16 must wear a seat belt, regardless of whether they are seated in the front or back
+- Children above 8 years old and under 16 years old must wear a seat belt or appropriate restraints, regardless of whether they are seated in the front or the back.

-- Children under 8 must travel in approved car seats with appropriate restraints
+- Children under 8 weighing under 80 pounds must travel in approved car seats with appropriate restraints.

-These laws went into effect January 1, 2020, and those who break them may face a fine, which steeply increases when child passengers are riding without a seat belt or car seat.
+These laws went into effect on Jan.
+1, 2020, and violators may face a fine, which steeply increases when child passengers are riding without a seat belt or car seat.

-According to the Missouri Department of Transportation (MODOT), traffic fatalities rose 12% in 2020.
-989 people lost their lives in car accidents in 2020.
-90% of these deaths are reportedly due to speeding and distracted driving.
-The majority of those deaths (67%) were of people who were not wearing seatbelts at the time of the crash.
+According to the Missouri Department of Transportation, 989 people died in car accidents in 2023.
+In more than 100 of these deaths, distracted driving was a factor.
+The majority of those deaths (63%) included people who were not wearing seat belts at the time of the crash.

 The National Highway and Transportation Safety Administration (NHTSA) states that young male passengers are the most likely to die in a car collision.
-One major reason why could be seatbelt usage.
-More than half of the men between 18 and 34 who died in car crashes in 2017 were not wearing seatbelts.
+One major reason for this could be seat belt usage.
+Half of the people who died in car crashes in 2021 were not wearing seat belts.

-In Missouri, those over the age of 16 and riding in the back seat of a vehicle are not legally required to buckle up.
-However, wearing a seatbelt could make the difference between whether you make it home or not after being struck by a negligent driver.
+In Missouri, passengers over the age of 16 and riding in the back seat of a vehicle are not legally required to buckle up.
+However, wearing a seat belt could make the difference between whether you make it home or not after being struck by a negligent driver.
 The NHTSA reports that nearly 15,000 lives were saved in 2017 alone from seat belt use.

 - Spinal cord injuries